edamianreynoso/arc-assb-controller/paper/main_draft.md

 *Implication:* Driving regulation cost toward zero (e.g., suppressing perseveration until $RI=0$) typically moves along this frontier and can reduce peak performance, consistent with the empirical performance-regulation trade-offs discussed in Section 7.3.

 **Proposition 1 (Paradox of Adaptation).**
-Adaptive ARC controllers require *persistence of excitation* for reliable parameter convergence (Åström & Murray, 2008).
+Adaptive ARC controllers require *persistence of excitation* for reliable parameter convergence (Ã…strÃ¶m & Murray, 2008).
 In benign environments (low variance in reward/PE), the parameter estimator $\hat{\theta}$ drifts or fails to converge, leading to suboptimal control laws upon sudden shock onset.

 *Implication:* This explains the underperformance of `arc_adaptive` in baseline scenarios compared to robust variants.